 ENOC's energy and resource management journey started with the development of our E&RM policy and system in 2008.
-We committed to energy and resource management in alignment with various international standards.
-Each year, we undertake various E&RM projects that enable us to achieve significant energy savings.
-Our businesses are ISO 50001 certified.
+We committed to energy and

 We recognise the climate-related risks associated with our operations especially with the refining business, which accounts for 87% of the Group's energy consumption.
 It has a cost to our operations and a cost to the natural environment.
 We are committed to reducing our carbon footprint and remain fully aligned with the Paris Agreement, the UAE Vision 2021 and the UAE Energy Plan 2050.
 We have implemented two key policies, Energy & Resource Management (E&RM) Policy that focuses on energy efficiency and savings, and Health, Safety, Environment and Quality (HSEQ) Policy that ensures adherence to global and local standards for environmental protection and employee safety.